If you’re in the market for an online piano method, you’ve likely come across Pianoforall.

 Book Two builds on your knowledge by teaching you blues rhythms to use with the chords you already know.

-The first concept that it emphasizes is that you should practice left hand rhythms much more than the right hand, until you can play them in your sleep.
+It emphasizes the concept that you should practice left hand rhythms much more than the right hand, until you can play them in your sleep.

-This book is brief compared to the first one, but it still teachers five blues rhythms and how to play a twelve-bar blues in any key.
+This book is brief compared to the first one, but it still teachers seven blues rhythms and how to play a twelve-bar blues in any key.

 You’ll also encounter the “cycle of fifths” (commonly called the “circle of fifths”), a concept meant to encourage you to practice all of the keys, teach you the relationship between them, and help you understand the general structure of music.